markholloway/markholloway.github.io/about.md

   <img class="hackpackv4" src="{{ site.baseurl }}/blog/assets/hackpackv4.png" width="400" height="608" />
   <img class="hackpackv4-lights" src="{{ site.baseurl }}/blog/assets/hackpackv4-lights.gif" width="400" height="608" />
 </div>
 I started this blog as a place holder for my technical notes in 2009.
 I had a difficult time finding resources on the Internet for SIP related technologies specific to Service Provider and large Enterprise VoIP deployments.
 I knew that if I write my notes on paper they would get lost, so I created a blog for my own personal storage of information.
 I started receiving messages from people who work with similar technologies that found the information to be useful.
-I continue to write about my technical experiences and hope others continue to find the information beneficial.
+I continue to write about my technical experiences and hope others find the information interesting and beneficial.
 {: style="text-align: justify"}

 ## Play TwilioQuest